-- "EEA" means European Economic Area. - "Eligibility Criteria" means the eligibility criteria to be satisfied with respect to each Reference Obligation in the Reference Pool, which criteria are as follows: - (a) is a fully amortizing, fixed-rate, one- to four-unit, first lien mortgage loan, which has an original term of 241 to 360 months; - (b) we securitized between January 1, 2023 and March 31, 2023 and that was originated on or after January 1, 2022; - (c) is held in our PCs with respect to which a REMIC election has been made; - (d) has not been prepaid in full as of January 3, 2024; - (e) as of January 3, 2024, the servicer has not reported that the mortgagor of such Reference Obligation has filed for bankruptcy; - (f) has not been repurchased by the applicable seller or servicer as of January 3, 2024; - (g) has no Underwriting Defects, Major Servicing Defects or Minor Servicing Defects as determined by our internal quality control process as of the Quality Control Cut-off Date; - (h) since being purchased by us, has never been reported to be 30 days or more delinquent or in forbearance as of the Cut-off Date; - (i) was originated with documentation as described under "General Mortgage Loan Purchase and Servicing Underwriting Standards Documentation" in Appendix E; - (i) is not covered by pool insurance; - (k) does not have an original LTV ratio that (i) is less than or equal to 60% or (ii) exceeds 80%; - (1) has an original CLTV ratio that is less than or equal to 105%; - (m) subject to any applicable TOBs or certain pilot programs, is not subject to recourse or other credit enhancement; - (n) was not originated under our relief refinance program (including HARP, which is FHFA's name for our relief refinance program for mortgages with an LTV ratio greater than 80%); - (o) was not associated with a mortgage revenue bond purchased by us; - (p) had an original principal balance greater than or equal to \$5,000; and - (q) was not originated under a government program (e.g., FHA, VA or Guaranteed Rural Housing loans).
+"EEA" means European Economic Area.

+- "Eligibility Criteria" means the eligibility criteria to be satisfied with respect to each Reference Obligation in the Reference Pool, which criteria are as follows: - (a) is a fully amortizing, fixed-rate, one- to four-unit, first lien mortgage loan, which has an original term of 241 to 360 months; - (b) was securitized between May 1, 2024 and June 30, 2024, was originated on or after May 1, 2023 and was acquired on or after January 1, 2024; - (c) is held in our PCs with respect to which a REMIC election has been made; - (d) has not been prepaid in full as of April 2, 2025; - (e) as of April 2, 2025, the servicer has not reported that the mortgagor of such Reference Obligation has filed for bankruptcy; - (f) has not been repurchased by the applicable seller or servicer as of April 2, 2025; - (g) has no Underwriting Defects, Major Servicing Defects or Minor Servicing Defects as determined by our internal quality control process as of the Quality Control Cut-off Date; - (h) since being purchased by us, has never been reported to be 30 days or more delinquent or in forbearance as of the Cut-off Date; - (i) was originated with documentation as described under "General Mortgage Loan Purchase and Servicing Underwriting Standards Documentation" in Appendix E; - (j) is not covered by mortgage or pool insurance; - (k) does not have an original LTV ratio that (i) is less than or equal to 60% or (ii) exceeds 80%; - (l) has an original CLTV ratio that is less than or equal to 105%; - (m) subject to any applicable TOBs or certain pilot programs, is not subject to recourse or other credit enhancement; - (n) was not originated under our relief refinance program (including HARP, which is FHFA's name for our relief refinance program for mortgages with an LTV ratio greater than 80%); - (o) was not associated with a mortgage revenue bond purchased by us; - (p) had an original principal balance greater than or equal to \$5,000; and - (q) was not originated under a government program (e.g., FHA, VA or Guaranteed Rural Housing loans).

 Subject to the satisfaction of certain conditions described in the definition of "Reference Pool Removal" in this "Glossary of Significant Terms", upon the refinancing of a Reference Obligation under the Enhanced Relief Refinance Program, the resulting Enhanced Relief Refinance Reference Obligation will be deemed a Reference Obligation and will be included in the Reference Pool in the place of the original refinanced Reference Obligation following the Enhanced Relief Refinance Program Release Date, notwithstanding that such Enhanced Relief Refinance Reference Obligation may not meet all the Eligibility Criteria set forth above.
+See "General

-See "General Mortgage Loan Purchase and Servicing - Enhanced Relief Refinance Program" in Appendix E for a description of the Enhanced Relief Refinance Program.
+Mortgage Loan Purchase and Servicing - Enhanced Relief Refinance Program" in Appendix E for a description of the Enhanced Relief Refinance Program.